sloede/install-bgq/README.md

 Run `./install.sh <version>`.

+Optional: if you need change the location of the GCC 4.7.2 toolchain files, you need to run `./modify_path_472.sh` after the installation.

 Contribute
 ----------

-The bgclang install scripts are maintained by:
+The bgclang install scripts are currenly maintained by:

 Michael Schlottke <m.schlottke@fz-juelich.de> (+49 2461 62-2326)

-Feel free to send me patches/pull requests to fix broken features or to improve the overall usability.
+Feel free to send patches/pull requests to fix broken features or to improve the overall usability.